 Another easy way to gain points with an engineer is to arrive with their favorite beverage and be willing to go above and beyond what is asked of you in every circumstance.
 The more you establish a relationship with the engineer, the more willing they will be to show you tips and tricks in between sessions and after-hours.

-Once you become an incredible assistant, you will find yourself surrounded with more opportunity and the best chance for you to advance your career with an engineer or producer who just can’t live without you operating their session.
+Once you become an incredible assistant, you will find yourself surrounded with more opportunities and the best chance for you to advance your career with an engineer or producer who can’t live without you operating their session.